 Suggestions on reducing exposure to hazardous substances in the workplace include:

-- Hazardous substances should be isolated from workers in separate storage areas.
+- isolate hazardous substances in separate storage areas

-- Storage areas should be separately ventilated from the rest of the workplace.
+- purge or ventilate storage areas separately from the rest of the workplace

-- Workers should be thoroughly trained in handling and safety procedures.
+- thoroughly train employees in handling and safety procedures

-- Personal protection equipment such as respirators, gloves and goggles should be worn.
+- provide personal protection equipment such as respirators, gloves and goggles

-- The workplace should be regularly monitored with appropriate equipment to track the degree of hazardous substance in the air or environment.
+- regularly monitor the workplace with appropriate equipment to track the degree of hazardous substance in the air or environment

-- Workers should be consulted regularly to maintain and improve existing safety and handling practices.
+- regularly consult with employees to maintain and improve existing safety and handling practices.

-- Details of health monitoring of workers, if required.
+- details of health monitoring of employees, if required